 Government attorneys arguing for the overthrow of the stay of execution granted the Rosenbergs by Justice Douglas are shown above while leaving the Supreme Court on June 18, 1953.
-From left to right are: Acting Solicitor terpretation of the Espionage Act General Robert L. Stern (the author); Robert S. Erdahl, Chief of the Appellate Section of the Criminal Division, Justice Department; and James Kilsheimer, Assistant U.S. Attorney.
+From left to right are: Acting Solicitor General Robert L. Stern (the author); Robert S. Erdahl, Chief of the Appellate Section of the Criminal Division, Justice Department; and James Kilsheimer, Assistant U.S. Attorney.